Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/Phase3_mover_leaver_automation/README.md

 ### 🎯 Objective

 Automate the **Mover** and **Leaver** phases of the IAM lifecycle using Python and Boto3.
-This phase simulates internal role changes (movers) and secure offboarding (leavers) — critical to access governance and risk reduction.
+This phase simulates internal role changes (movers) and secure offboarding (leavers), which are critical to access governance and risk reduction.

 ---